 The purpose of the response priority decision trees is to provide structure for the determination of how quickly the CPS Assessment must be initiated.
 The response priority decision trees are to be consulted for every new CPS report that is accepted for CPS Assessment.
-This applies to all reports, reports on new families and families already known to the agency, if a case is open to CPS Assessments, CPS In-Home Services, or Child Placement Services.
+This applies to all new reports as well as new reports on families with an open case in CPS Assessments, In-Home Services, or Child Placement Services.